WildCodeSchool/dojo-react-week5/README.md

 # Dojo 2

-## Utilisation
+## Usage

-Pour installer : `npm install`.
+To install dependencies : `npm install`.

-Pour tester si votre travail est bon : `npm test <nom_ennoncé>`.
+To test your code : `npm test <exercise name>`.

-## Énoncés
+## Exercises

 ### Chessboard

-In order to represent a chessboard in a program, write a chessboard function that will return an array of arrays containing the squares coordinates
+In order to represent a chessboard in a program, write a chessboard function that will return an array of arrays containing the squares coordinates.

 ![chessoard](https://www.chess-poster.com/english/learn_chess/notation/images/coordinates_2.gif)